Green Construction through Wood (GCWood) Program

-The Government of Canada created the Green Construction through Wood (GCWood) Program to encourage greater use of wood in construction projects in Canada.
-We want to catalyze a broader awareness of, and domestic capacity for, innovative tall wood buildings, timber bridges and low-rise wood buildings.
-Building with wood offers many benefits, including GHG emission reductions and opportunities for economic growth.
+The Green Construction through Wood (GCWood) Program encourages the greater use of wood in construction projects and supports Canada’s transition to a low-carbon economy.
+The program brings awareness to and increases capacity for innovative tall wood buildings, timber bridges and low-rise wood buildings.

-GCWood provides non-repayable contributions of up to 100% of a project’s eligible incremental costs for the demonstration of innovative wood products and systems.
-The funding is intended to offset the cost of being the “first mover” of wood-intensive projects, and to support the development of knowledge and tools to support the success of future projects.
+The GCWood program provides non-repayable contributions of up to 100% of a project’s eligible incremental costs for the demonstration of innovative uses of wood products and systems.
+The funding offsets the cost of being the “first mover” of novel engineered wood projects.
+Funding also supports the development of knowledge and tools to support the success of future projects.

 The GCWood program supports Canada’s transition to a more wood-inclusive construction industry by funding projects that encourage:

-- replication of demonstrated innovative non-traditional wood-based buildings and timber bridges;
+- replication of innovative non-traditional wood-based buildings and timber bridges;

-- research that addresses the gap in technical information needed to facilitate revisions to the 2020 and 2025 National Building Code of Canada to allow tall wood buildings beyond the current 6 storey limit.
+- research that addresses the gap in technical information needed to facilitate revisions to the National Building Code of Canada to allow taller and larger wood buildings.

 Benefits of GCWood-funded projects